Last Updated on

 Not Everyone Is Cut Out For A Bug Out

-The fact is not everyone is cut out for a major bug out into wilderness or even just a remote town somewhere many miles distant.
+The fact is not everyone is cut out for a major bug out into a wilderness survival situation or even just a remote town somewhere many miles distant.
 Bugging out successfully takes good health, resources and supplies, and a bit of ruggedness and even tactical know-how that some readers would rather not tackle.Either choice should be something we should all be praying over, getting our lives right with God, so we know we are making the right decisions.

 Top 10 Best And Safe Places Internationally For Americans To Consider Moving To Before SHTF